Hi, I'm Danijar! I build intelligent machines that autonomously understand and interact with the physical world.

 Contact: mail AT danijar.com

-understanding of the world and enable planning by imagining future outcomes
+World Models Learning powerful predictive models that equip AI with a deep understanding of the physical world and enable planning by imagining the future.

 Featured Media